gustavohenriquess/report-creator/README.md

 create a google adwords report for my wife's company's clients.

-the system takes the images from a common folder inside source and assembles the necessary slides and texts.
+the system takes the images from a common folder inside the source and assembles the necessary slides and texts and after saving it sends it by email.

 ## Libs used